FreyaJF/PatientCentreAssignment/README.md

 └── README.md

-## How to run
+## How to run the unit tests

 1) Clone the repository:

 git clone https://github.com/FreyaJF/PatientCentreAssignment.git
-cd PatientCentreAssignment

-2) Run the unit tests using:
+2) Navigate to the new directory and run the unit tests using:

-python -m unittest test_analytics_buffer.py
+python -m unittest test_AnalyticsBuffer.py